-- (i) The responsibilities and duties of the Board shall be established in the Company's by-laws; and shall be evaluated and enhanced on a periodic basis.
-It shall ensure that the company is properly managed in order to protect and enhance shareholder value and to meet the company's obligations to its employees and other stakeholders. - (ii) Directors shall- - a. encourage the reporting of unlawful/unethical behaviour and actively promote ethical behaviour and protection for those who report violations in good faith; - b. not disclose non-public information except where authorised by law; - c. not improperly use information acquired as directors and officers of the company; - d. keep confidential, information received in the course of the exercise of their duties unless the disclosure is authorized by the person providing the information, or where disclosure is required by law;
+- (i) The responsibilities and duties of the Board shall be established in the Company's corporate instruments and shall be evaluated and enhanced on a periodic basis.
+It shall ensure that the company is properly managed in order to protect and enhance shareholder value and to meet the company's obligations to its employees and other stakeholders. - (ii) Directors shall: - a. encourage the reporting of unlawful/unethical behaviour to the relevant bodies and actively promote ethical behaviour and protection for those who report violations in good faith; - b. not disclose non-public information except where authorised by law; - c. not improperly use information acquired as directors and officers of the company; - d. keep confidential, information received in the course of the exercise of their duties unless the disclosure is authorized by the person providing the information, or the board, or where disclosure is required by law; - e. not take improper advantage of his position as Director or use the position for personal gain or to compete with the company; - f. not take advantage of company property or use such property for personal gain or to compete with the company; - g. not allow personal interests, or the interest of any associate to conflict with the interests of the company; and - h. not engage in conduct likely to bring discredit upon the company. - (iii) In exercising the powers of the company, the Board shall ensure the effective performance of the company by: - a. directing the management and conduct of the affairs of the company - b. ensuring that the ethical standards of the company are maintained;

-- e. not take improper advantage of his position as Director or use the position for personal gain or to compete with the company; - f. not take advantage of company property or use such property for personal gain or to compete with the company; - g. not allow personal interests, or the interest of any associated person, to conflict with the interests of the company; and - h. not engage in conduct likely to bring discredit upon the company. - (iii) In exercising the powers of the company, the Board shall ensure the effective performance of the company by: - a. directing the management and conduct of the affairs of the company ensuring that the ethical standards are maintained; - b. defining the company's strategic goals and ensuring that its human and financial resources are effectively deployed towards achieving these goals; - defining a framework for the delegation of its authority or duties to Management specifying matters that may be delegated and those reserved for the Board; - d. formulating the company's policies on risk management, communication and information dissemination; - e. overseeing the effectiveness and adequacy of internal control systems, ensuring the integrity of the company's accounting and financial reporting systems, including the independent audit; - f. formulating the requisite Board procedures and rules to be followed for the scheduling and place of meetings, for the conduct of meetings and attendance of members, the term of board appointments, and the appointment, training, remuneration and the replacement of board members and senior executives; - g. formulate plans for Board succession, and effective communication with shareholders; - h. reviewing and approving financial reports; and - i. ensuring compliance with applicable regulations.

-(iv) Where the Board determines that certain of its powers, duties and responsibilities must be undertaken through committees, it shall ensure that each committee operates under the terms of reference approved by the Board.

-(v) The board shall:

-- a. establish a code of conduct to guide the directors and the Chief Executive Officer and other key personnel within the company; and - b. monitor the company's compliance with the code of conduct by consistent review of the board's processes and the internal structure of the company to ensure that standards of accountability are met by management
+- c. defining the company's strategic goals and ensuring that its human and financial resources are effectively deployed towards achieving these goals; - d. defining a framework for the delegation of its authority or duties to Management specifying matters that may be delegated and those reserved for the Board; - e. formulating the company's policies on risk management, communication and information dissemination; - f. overseeing the effectiveness and adequacy of internal control systems, ensuring the integrity of the company's accounting and financial reporting systems, including the independent audit; - g. formulating the requisite Board procedures and rules to be followed for the scheduling and place of meetings, for the conduct of meetings and attendance of members, the term of board appointments, and the appointment, training, remuneration and the replacement of board members and senior executives; - h. formulating plans for Board succession, and devising mechanisms for effective communication with shareholders; - i. reviewing and approving financial reports; and - j. ensuring compliance with applicable regulations. - (iv) Where the Board determines that certain of its powers, duties and responsibilities must be undertaken through committees, it shall ensure that each committee operates under the terms of reference approved by the Board. - (v) The board shall : - a. establish a code of conduct to guide the directors and the Chief Executive Officer and other key personnel within the company; and - b. monitor the company's compliance with the code of conduct by consistent review of the board's processes and the internal structure of the company to ensure that standards of accountability are met by management